bijoutrouvaille/fireward/readme.md

 ## Status

 The project has been recently released, and some bugs are to be expected.
-The author will try to resolve soon after they are reported.
+The author will try to resolve them soon after they are reported.

 ## Roadmap